kif/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 The LUT contains pairs of an index and a coefficient, hence it is an *array of struct* pattern which is known to make best use of CPU caches.
 On the contrary, the CSR sparse matrix representation is a *struct of array* which is better adapted to GPU.
-As we can see in figure :ref:`serial-lut-csr`, both LUT and CSR outperform the serial code, and both behave similarly: the penalty of the *array of struct* in CSR is counter-balanced by the smaller chunk of data to be transferred from central memory to CPU
+As we can see in figure :ref:`serial-lut-csr`, both LUT and CSR outperform the serial code, and both behave similarly: the penalty of the *array of struct* in CSR is counter-balanced by the smaller chunk of data to be transferred from central memory to CPU.

 .. figure:: serial_lut_csr.png